Loading map…

 - Purpose: Preparation period before launching business

-- Requirements: One OASIS certificate
+- Requirements: Current OASIS certificate or recommendation requirements

 - Transition: Can transition to D-8-4 once you establish a corporation